GoogleCloudPlatform/wordpress-plugins/readme.txt

 == Changelog ==

+= 1.3 =
+* Add support for importing a WDX file from Google Cloud Storage into the site.

 = 1.2 =
 * Use CloudStorageTools::getPublicUrl in the dev environment so PIL is not a requirement.
 * Fix Readme file to highlight that the plugin is for Google App Engine only.